longhornxa/small-group-manual/service.rst

 Live the Word
 -------------

-**Today**

-1. Do a “foot washing” (based on John 13:1-17) of the members in your small group.
-Take turns washing each others feet as a sign of servant hood.
+1. If possible do a “foot washing” (based on John 13:1-17) with the members in your small group.
+Take turns washing each other's feet as a sign of servanthood.
 Say encouraging things or pray for the person while you wash their feet.

 	.. only:: leader